hoangcongst/browsermcp/README.md

 ## Contributing

-This repo contains all the core MCP code for Browser MCP, but currently cannot yet be built on its own due to dependencies on utils and types from the monorepo where it's developed.
+This repo contains all the core MCP code for Chrome MCP, but currently cannot yet be built on its own due to dependencies on utils and types from the monorepo where it's developed.

 ## Credits

-Browser MCP was adapted from the [Playwright MCP server](https://github.com/microsoft/playwright-mcp) in order to automate the user's browser rather than creating new browser instances.
+Chrome MCP was adapted from the [Playwright MCP server](https://github.com/microsoft/playwright-mcp) in order to automate the user's browser rather than creating new browser instances.
 This allows using the user's existing browser profile to use logged-in sessions and avoid bot detection mechanisms that commonly block automated browser use.